Building connection among Berkeley blue-space users

 Fishing

--Will the city use the reduced use of waterfront caused by pier closure and parking lot closures as baseline for calculating impacts?
+Will the city use the reduced use of waterfront caused by pier closure and parking lot closures as baseline for calculating impacts?
+(YES)

--What evidence is there of "secondary benefits" of this plan?
+What evidence is there of "secondary benefits" of this plan?
+(LITTLE)

 Please contact us if you have any comments or would like to participate in giving written or oral public comments to the Environmental Impact Report, scheduled to come out at sometime in Spring 2026.
 Public comment periods are time-limited, so any preparation we can do beforehand is very useful.